greg-raven/Uncommon-Sense/_posts/2017-03-15-democracy-is-a-threat-to-the-american-republic.md

 tag: 'Paul Pauker'
 ---

-The media’s daily outbursts about the danger to democracy posed by the current administration, while highly amusing, omit a key piece of information.
+The media's daily outbursts about the danger to democracy posed by the current administration, while highly amusing, omit a key piece of information.
 The United States is not a democracy; the United States is a republic.

 However, a common argument today claims that democracy as defined in modern times is not significantly different from republicanism as defined in the founding era.
 For example, the historian Ralph Ketcham argued, <q>The founders would not have been opposed to the modern connotations of the word <q>democracy,</q> nor would they have used the word <q>republic</q> to mark out a distinction from those connotations.</q> But this is demonstrably incorrect.
 Moreover, the widespread acceptance of the word <q>democracy</q> to describe America is not a trivial matter.